What is Clorotekal and how is it used?

 Risks With Neuraxial Administration

-The clinician should take the appropriate measures to avoid an intravascular injection [see DOSAGE AND ADMINISTRATION].
+The clinician should take the appropriate measures to avoid an intravascular injection [see Administration].
 In addition, it is essential for the clinician to know how to recognize and treat undesirable effects, systemic toxicity and other complications.
 If signs of acute systemic toxicity or total spinal block are observed, the injection of the local anesthetic must be stopped immediately [see OVERDOSE].

 Cardiovascular System Reactions